Car Design Sketching | Learn Pro Techniques Here!

 Reviewing all the student work, I thought long and hard about the idea of line weight.
 What might be holding someone back from changing how they sketch?
 Could you teach someone to make sure they started out with light lines?
 Then gradually build up key areas of their design drawing as you went along?

 The goal of varying your line weight is to emphasize certain parts of your drawing, to call attention to one area over another.
 This worked for the masters during the Renaissance and it will work for you today.
 It also allows for the structure of your drawing, all the lightweight “thinking” lines put in early in the process, to remain visible.
-This adds texture, depth and interest to your car design sketches.
-It also shows you’re thinking.
-And that you understand that what you are tying to represent is a three dimensional object in space.
+This is a game-changer for car design sketching.

 Should Every Line Be the Same Weight?

-Creating these types of layers in car design sketches, with nuance and depth in the line work, can only happen once you are aware that you have options.
+Creating these types of layers in car design sketching, with nuance and depth in the line work, can only happen once you are aware that you have options.
 If no one ever holds up a sign that says, “Not every line has to have the same weight or thickness”, you might never realize it.
 So I’m holding up that sign.

-Not every line in your car design sketches has to have, nor should it have, the same weight or thickness.
+Not every line in your car design sketching has to have, nor should it have, the same weight or thickness.
 In fact, if you want to make sure your sketches are rich, layered, textured and have the maximum visual interest, I would highly suggest you never do another car sketch with uniform line weight again.

 Of course there are variations on this idea.
 A finished rendering will have many of the structure lines covered up with medium or erased in the pursuit of a presentation quality piece.
 But even a finished presentation drawing can include varying line weights to add interest, depth and richness.
 All of these choices, what to leave in, what to take out, are based on your own individual aesthetic sensibilities which should develop to a professional level over time.
 And they will.

 This is one of the reasons I wanted to start this tutoring service.
-Anyone interested in car design sketches is creating drawings that are “x” number of steps away from looking professional.
+Anyone interested in car design sketching is creating drawings that are “x” number of steps away from looking professional.
 You might be one session, one lesson, one suggestion away from admission to a top design college, masters program or full scholarship.

-On the other side of the spectrum, your drawings may have more in common with the cars from the animated Pixar movie “Cars”.
-You want your car design drawings to look like they could have come out of a design studios of an auto manufacturer.
 While you may have the passion, your drawing technique needs work.
 The perspective is off.
 The surfaces are awkward.
 And maybe your line quality shows no variation whatsoever.
 The question then becomes, how good do you want to be?
 How quickly do you want to get there?

-Your first step might be to pay some serious attention to the quality of your line work.
-Master drawing from your shoulder.
-Put in your structure lines lightly and build your drawings over the top of them.
 This will add depth and richness and show you’re thinking.
 You want your car design drawings to express your passion and your understanding of surface to the best of your ability.
 Not maximizing your line quality is trying to do this with your drawing hand tied behind your back.
 Focus on line quality and line weight.

 If you have any questions regarding the information contained in this article, please leave them in the comments section below and we will get them answered.
-Thank you.

 What are the different lines drawn in car sketching???